18F/open-source-program/pages/model_oss_policy.md

 --

-a) Software source code written entirely by {AGENCY} staff, and by contractors who are developing software on behalf of {AGENCY}, is by default released to the public without copyright restrictions (aka "public domain").
+a) Software source code written entirely by {AGENCY} staff, and by contractors who are developing software on behalf of {AGENCY}, is by default released to the public worldwide without copyright restrictions (aka "public domain").